Noah-Huppert/alligator-wasm-alloc/README.md

 - Size class (1B)
 - Bit-packed Segment free list (256B)

 In order to find free MiniPages and segments in constant time a set of stacks is used for each size class.
 Popping from one of these stacks returns the next free MiniPage pointer or segment index.
+When MiniPages or segments are freed the allocator pushes onto these stacks.
 There is a stack for MiniPages and segments for each size class, which can hold `2^n` items (`n` = size class).

 ## MetaPage
 The first bit of the heap is used to store metadata about the allocator state.
 This area is called the MetaPage.
 It will be lazily allocated.